Omnistac/zedux/docs/guides/zeroConfiguration.md

 ```

 The caveat (or feature?) of this solution is that it prevents the store from containing state that hasn't been modified yet.
 In the above example, the store would not contain a `counter` property until we dispatched an `increment` or `decrement` action to it.
 Probably not what we want.
 But maybe.
 Your choice.

+Note that solution 1 suffers from this as well.
+We just didn't mention that because it wasn't worth the effort.
+It is now though.
+For some reason.

 3) Hydrate the store with the entire initial state tree upon creation: